ONE Gas (OGS)

 Christopher P. Sighinolfi, Senior Vice President and Chief Financial Officer

-Christopher P. Sighinolfi is the Senior Vice President and Chief Financial Officer of ONE Gas, responsible for the company's finance function, including accounting, tax, treasury, financial planning and analysis, investor relations, and audit services.
-He assumed the role of CFO on January 1, 2024, succeeding Caron A. Lawhorn.
-Sighinolfi joined ONE Gas in 2021 as Vice President of Corporate Development, where he focused on identifying and evaluating business investment opportunities, including asset acquisitions and divestitures, market development, and customer programs and services, while also overseeing investor relations and sustainability efforts.
-Before his tenure at ONE Gas, he served as Managing Director of U.S. Equity Research for Jefferies Financial Group, covering natural gas utilities, midstream companies, independent U.S. refiners, and energy Master Limited Partnerships.
-Prior to Jefferies, he was Director of U.S. Investment Research at UBS Investment Bank.
-He is a CFA Charterholder and earned a bachelor's degree in philosophy, politics, and economics from the University of Pennsylvania.
+Christopher P. Sighinolfi became Senior Vice President and Chief Financial Officer of ONE Gas, effective January 1, 2024.
+He joined the company in 2021 as vice president, corporate development, where he was responsible for identifying and evaluating business investment opportunities, including asset acquisitions and divestitures, market development, and customer programs and services.
+He also oversaw the company's investor relations and sustainability efforts.
+Before his tenure at ONE Gas, Sighinolfi served as managing director of U.S. Equity Research for Jefferies Financial Group, covering natural gas utilities, midstream companies, independent U.S. refiners, and energy Master Limited Partnerships.
+Prior to Jefferies, he was director of U.S. Investment Research at UBS Investment Bank.

-Curtis L. Dinan, Senior Vice President and Chief Operating Officer
+Curtis L. Dinan, President and Chief Operating Officer

 Mark A. Bender, Senior Vice President, Administration and Chief Information Officer

-Mark A. Bender is the Senior Vice President, Administration, and Chief Information Officer for ONE Gas, overseeing information technology, cyber and physical security, process and data integrity, and enterprise services.
-He joined ONE Gas in 2014 as Vice President and Chief Information Officer.
-Before coming to ONE Gas, Bender was the Vice President of Business Systems for Chesapeake Energy, where he also held the position of Vice President of Information Technology Operations.
-His career also includes serving as Chief Information Officer at Oral Roberts University and Williams Communications.
+Mark Bender serves as the Senior Vice President, Administration, and Chief Information Officer of ONE Gas.
+His responsibilities encompass information technology, cyber and physical security, process and data integrity, and enterprise services.
+Bender joined ONE Gas in 2014 as vice president and chief information officer.
+Before his time at ONE Gas, he was vice president of business systems for Chesapeake Energy, where he also held the position of vice president of information technology operations.

-Regina L. Gregory, Senior Vice President, General Counsel and Assistant Secretary
+Joseph L. McCormick, Senior Vice President, General Counsel and Assistant Secretary

 AI Analysis | Feedback